lvzon/sustainsubstance/content/better-stories/matters-of-complexity.md

 Over the subsequent centuries, especially physicists proved to be very successful in finding such scientific laws.
 Notably at the subatomic level, many of the rules that govern quantum mechanics seem to be static, fundamental properties of the universe in some way.

-One example is the *Pauli exclusion principle*, a [simple rule](https://en.wikipedia.org/wiki/Pauli_exclusion_principle) that prescribes the structure of the periodic table of elements and much of the properties of matter.
+One example is the little-known *Pauli exclusion principle*, a [simple rule](https://en.wikipedia.org/wiki/Pauli_exclusion_principle) that prescribes the structure of the periodic table of elements and many of the properties of matter in our universe.
 A rule like this has a huge effect on the structure of reality, yet is not entirely clear where it comes from.

 Following the successes in physics and chemistry, scientists in other fields also started searching for scientific laws.